ekmwest/ekmwest-site/src/the-parenting-paradox.md

 3. Whatever made them successful is not relevant today.
 4. Whatever made them successful is not relevant to their children.
 5. Their children have a different definition of success.
-6. Their children don't want to be taught, they want to find out for themselves.
+6. Their children don't want to be taught.

-The paradox is not limited to parenting.
-It applies to advice and counseling in general.
+This paradox is not limited to parenting.
+It applies to advicing and counseling in general.

 <!-- footer.html -->